Eye muscle repair is surgery to correct eye muscle problems that cause strabismus (crossed eyes).

 - Ask your child's provider which drugs your child should still take on the day of the surgery.

 On the day of the surgery:

 - Your child will often be asked not to drink or eat anything for several hours before the surgery.

 - Give your child any drugs your doctor told you to give your child with a small sip of water.

-- The doctor will make sure your child is healthy enough for surgery and does not have any signs of illness.
+- The provider will make sure your child is healthy enough for surgery and does not have any signs of illness.
 If your child is ill, the surgery may be delayed.